mdnieman/website/content/teaching/_index.md

 ## Teaching

-I teach courses about international relations---typically related to conflict processes, security policy, international political economy, or contemporary challenges--as well as courses on research design and methods.
+I teach courses about international relations---typically related to conflict processes, security policy, international political economy, or contemporary challenges---as well as courses on research design and methods.
 As an instructor, I place high emphasis on training students not just in substantive material, but also in effective methods to conduct and present research.

 ## Syllabi Spring 2023